 At this point, it should be around 11:30 and it’s time to head for the World Showcase.
-Our 24 Hours in EPCOT are finally going from good to great!
+Our 24 Hours of Snacking Around the World in EPCOT are finally going from good to great!
 We are going to start in Canada!
 It’s aboot time!

 Approximately top 5: world showcase part one

-Don’t miss the movie “O Canada”, which is basically a long ad from the Canadian Tourism Bureau, but is still pretty funny because it’s narrated by Canadian hambone Martin Short.
-He makes lots of jokes about how Canada isn’t really a ice-infested snow-covered hellscape and pretends he’s trapped inside the movie screen.
-Bonus!
-There is also a bilingual English-French song at the end sung by a winner of Canadian Idol.
-It’s exactly as cheesy as you would expect the winner of a pop singing competition from the nation that produced Celine Dion to be.
+The movie here used to be “O Canada”, which was basically a long ad from the Canadian Tourism Bureau, but is still pretty funny because it’s narrated by Canadian hambone Martin Short.
+He made lots of jokes about how Canada isn’t really a ice-infested snow-covered hellscape and pretends he’s trapped inside the movie screen.

 Snacking Around the World: Ketchup Chips in Canada